 This is the first furniture I built, after-hours in the woodshop where I worked in Vermont.
 The idea was to use only scrap & off-cuts from local species – walnut, maple, cherry, poplar & white pine – to build functional objects that showcase geometric patterns.
 First came the “bookshelf,” which is based on the Sierpinski fractal of nested equilateral triangles.
 Then I built the honeycomb table with 29 cells in a hexagonal lattice.
-The most ambitious (foolhardy) project was the two pentagonal tables.
-In this design, a tessellation of two rhombuses with different angles forms both stars & cubes, depending on how you look at it.
+The most ambitious (foolhardy) project was the pentagonal tables.
+In this design, a Penrose tessellation of two rhombuses with different angles forms both stars & cubes, depending on how you look at it.
 The angles were quite tricky to get exactly right on the compound miter saw, and the glue-ups took many days longer than anticipated.
 But they came together in the end.
 These projects taught me volumes about how much planning & precision it takes to pull off woodworking projects.
 And to always aim for simplicity when the design gets complex.

 Here’s a collection of snapshots looking back at where the magic happens.